virmundi/NewDataForManagers/columns.md

 All of this data can come at your systems like a flood.
 Traditional databases, even large Oracle installations, fail to keep up.
 Often this is due to both the volume of the data as well as the shape of the data.
 Columnar stores are geared to just this type of ingest.

 ### Simple, Integrated Data Centers
 Data warehousing is an arduous task.
 Multiple systems have to push their information to the warehouse.
 One or more ETL processes massage the data, denormalize it when needed and land it.
 Systems don't have the same sync windows.
-Often correcting system failures is a manual process that's fraught with data loss and lost productivity.
+Often correcting system failures is a manual process that's fraught with data and productivity loss.

 Products likes Cassandra are a data warehouse in a box.
 You can use them as an OLAP and OLTP center.
 Analytics can run against one specific replica.
 Real-time transactions can run against the other replicas.
 These replicas can be stored between two data centers.
 Its eventually consistent model allows data to flow freely between centers.